-- (i) a non-citizen in the migration zone who holds a visa that is in effect; or - (ii) an allowed inhabitant of the Protected Zone (Torres Strait Treaty area) who is in a protected area in connection with the performance of traditional activities.
+- (i) a non-citizen in the migration zone who holds a visa that is in effect; or - (ii) an allowed inhabitant of the Protected Zone (Torres Strait Treaty area) who is in a protected area in connection with the performance of traditional activities (see s.
+5: 'Interpretation' of the Migration Act (Cwlth) (MA(C))).

-migration zone
+Migration zone

-means the area consisting of the States, the Territories, Australian resource installations and Australian sea installations and, to avoid doubt, includes:
+means the area consisting of the states, the territories, Australian resource installations and Australian sea installations and, to avoid doubt, includes:

-- (a) land that is part of a State or Territory at mean low water; and - (b) sea within the limits of both a State or a Territory and a port; and - (c) piers, or similar structures, any part of which is connected to such land or to ground under such sea;
+- (a) land that is part of a state or territory at mean low water; and - (b) sea within the limits of both a state or a territory and a port; and - (c) piers, or similar structures, any part of which is connected to such land or to ground under such sea;

-but does not include sea within the limits of a State or Territory but not in a port.
+but does not include sea within the limits of a state or territory but not in a port (see s.
+5 of the MA(C)).

-non-citizen
+Non-citizen

-means a person who is not an Australian citizen.
+Means a person who is not an Australian citizen(see s.
+5 of the MA(C)).